-On January 3, 2013, Applicant submitted an Electronic Questionnaire for Investigations Processing (e-QIP).
-On December 18, 2015, the Department of Defense (DoD) issued Applicant a Statement of Reasons (SOR) detailing trustworthiness concerns under Guideline F, Financial Considerations.
+On March 6, 2014, Applicant submitted an Electronic Questionnaire for Investigations Processing (e-QIP).
+On December 23, 2015, the Department of Defense (DoD) issued Applicant a Statement of Reasons (SOR) detailing trustworthiness concerns under Guideline F, Financial Considerations.
 The action was taken under DoD Directive 5220.6, Defense Industrial Personnel Security Clearance Review Program (January 2, 1992), as amended (Directive); DoD Regulation 5200.2-R, Personnel Security Program (January 1987), as amended (Regulation); and the adjudicative guidelines (AG) effective within the DoD for SORs issued after September 1, 2006.

-On January 19, 2016, Applicant responded to the SOR in writing and elected to have the case decided on the written record in lieu of a hearing.
+On January 28, 2016, Applicant responded to the SOR in writing and elected to have the case decided on the written record in lieu of a hearing.
 (Item 2.)
-On March 1, 2016, Department Counsel prepared a File of Relevant Material (FORM), containing six Items.
-Applicant received the FORM on March 8, 2016, and had 30 days from its receipt to file objections and submit additional information.
-Applicant did not submit any additional information or file objections to the Government's evidence; hence, Items 1 through 6 are admitted into evidence.
+On February 25, 2016, Department Counsel prepared a File of Relevant Material (FORM), containing eight Items.
+Applicant received the FORM on March 24, 2016, and had 30 days from its receipt to file objections and submit additional information.
+Applicant did not object to the Government's evidence and Items 1 through 8 are admitted into evidence.
+Applicant timely submitted five documents, which I marked as Applicant Exhibits (AE) A through E, and admitted into the record without objection.
 On November 1, 2016, the Defense Office of Hearings and Appeals (DOHA) assigned the case to me.